Admer456/learnin-nvrhi/README.md

 * skeletal animation

 Cleanup todo:
-* separate stuff more (Common.hpp seems to cause slow compile times)
+* speed up compile times and separate more things into smaller headers
 * simplify CMakeLists for this thing

 Once some more things are done, I'll be using NVRHI as a render backend for [my engine](https://github.com/Admer456/btx-engine).

 --------------

-Licenced under MIT, with parts of code derived from Donut (DeviceManagerVK.cpp, DeviceManagerDX12.cpp), licenced by nVidia under the MIT licence.
+Licenced under MIT, with parts of code derived from Donut (DeviceManagerVK.cpp, DeviceManagerDX11.cpp, DeviceManagerDX12.cpp), licenced by nVidia under the MIT licence.